Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/MQTT/Set up MQTT Client-Broker Basic Connection with Generative AI Vision.rst

 In this example, we will be connecting AMB82-mini to a MQTT-Broker that could display images, i.e. broker.mqttgo.io.

-Open Generative AI Vision with MQTT example in "File" -> "Examples" -> "AmebaMQTTClient" -> "MQTT_GenAIVision".
+Open Generative AI Vision with MQTT example in :guilabel:`File -> Examples -> AmebaMQTTClient -> MQTT_GenAIVision`

 |image01|